Reshapr Package Development

 The release process steps are:

-1. Use hatch version release to bump the version from .devn to the next release version identifier; e.g. 23.1.dev0 to 23.1
+1. Use pixi run -e dev hatch version release to bump the version from .devn to the next release version identifier; e.g. 25.2.dev0 to 26.1

-5. Use the GitHub web interface to create a release, editing the auto-generated release notes as necessary
+6. Use the GitHub web interface to create a release, editing the auto-generated release notes into sections:

 • Change the Due date to the release date